 Researchers have identified approximately 545 chemical compounds in marijuana to date.
 Of these, at least 113 are phytocannabinoids.
 They are better known as cannabinoids and are naturally occurring compounds in cannabis plants.
 For the record, ‘phyto’ means ‘derived from plants.’
 The phytocannabinoids interact and bind together with other compounds such as flavonoids and terpenes.

-The best-known cannabinoids are THC and CBD; although others such as CBN and CBC are gaining a greater level of prominence.
-You will find the greatest concentration of cannabinoids in the marijuana plant’s resin, which is found in its trichomes.
+The best-known cannabinoids are THC and CBD, although others such as CBN and CBC are gaining a higher level of prominence.
+You will find the greatest concentration of cannabinoids in the marijuana plant’s resin, which is located in its trichomes.

 In contrast to phytocannabinoids, endocannabinoids are produced in the body.
 They interact with cannabinoid receptors (CB1 and CB2) of humans and animals.
-There are also synthetic cannabinoids manufactured artificially, which are more likely to gain FDA approval to treat specific medical conditions!
+There are also synthetic cannabinoids manufactured artificially, which are more likely to gain FDA approval to treat specific medical conditions.